 Although international trade companies have long been forced to worry about pirates from places like Somalia interfering with shipments on the oceans, governments are now actively intercepting vessels and their cargo on a much larger scale.
 For example, the nation of Iran has recently seized three oil tankers in the Persian Gulf.

 Iran is doing this as a retaliation for the strict sanctions that the United States government has placed on it.
 Trump’s sanctions are an attempt to choke off Iran’s oil sales, which are the backbone of its economy.
 President Trump has long criticized the 2015 nuclear deal that was struck between the two nations, and is using the sanctions to try to pressure Iran to renegotiate the deal.

 The recent seizures made by Iran have irritated President Trump.
 As a result, he has appealed to the United States’ Western allies to create a military force that can guard vessels passing through the Strait of Hormuz and other dangerous Middle Eastern waterways.
 Some of these allies, such as Germany, have said no.

 It appears that many nations do not want to partake in the conflict between the United States and Iran.
-This is most likely because they see the potential for a war to be started.
 Considering the fact the United States’ previous long, drawn-out conflicts with Middle Eastern nations were extremely unpopular with many nations, it is not a surprise that countries are not rushing to join the United States in a military conflict with Iran.
 This is especially true considering the fact that nuclear weapons are at the heart of the conflict.

 There’s still lots of hope for the future of trade, despite current tensions